ArthropodAssault/PureCrystal-1.1/README.md

 Wrap is now 90% accurate

 =================================

 HMs are now deleteable

 The earthquake, psychic, and giga drain TMs are now available earlier.

+There are 2 earthquake TMs available.
+That in Victory Road is still available, and one can now be found on the 5th floor of the radio tower.

+The psychic TM can be found in one of the switch rooms of the rocket underground.
+It remains available in Kanto in the normal places.

+The giga drain TM can be found on the 6th floor of the Olivine Lighthouse.
+Erika also gives the TM.

+Graveler and Golem now learn rock slide.
+Graveler will learn it if it evolves from geodude at level 25.
+Otherwise, it can be learned as golem at level 32.